aws/s2n-tls/docs/usage-guide/topics/ch09-certificates.md

 ## Server Authentication

-A server must have a certificate and private key pair to prove its identity. s2n-tls supports RSA, RSA-PSS, and ECDSA certificates, and allows one of each type to be added to a config.
+A server must have a certificate and private key pair to prove its identity. s2n-tls supports RSA, RSA-PSS, and ECDSA certificates, and allows one of each type to be added to a config for a given domain name.

 Create a new certificate and key pair by calling `s2n_cert_chain_and_key_new()`, then load the pem-encoded data with `s2n_cert_chain_and_key_load_pem_bytes()`.
 Call `s2n_config_add_cert_chain_and_key_to_store()` to add the certificate and key pair to the config.
 When a certificate and key pair is no longer needed, it must be cleaned up with `s2n_cert_chain_and_key_free()`.

 A client can add restrictions on the certificate’s hostname by setting a custom `s2n_verify_host_fn` with `s2n_config_set_verify_host_callback()` or `s2n_connection_set_verify_host_callback()`.
 The default behavior is to require that the hostname match the server name set with `s2n_set_server_name()`.

+### SNI

+TLS servers will often serve multiple domains from a single IP address, with each domain potentially requiring its own certificate.
+When a TLS client receives a server's certificate, it will check to ensure that it was issued for the domain that it's connecting to.
+As such, the server needs to know which domain the client is connecting to in order to send the correct certificate.
+This information is communicated to the server via the Server Name Indication (SNI) extension.

+#### Client configuration

+`s2n_set_server_name()` is used on client connections to specify a domain name in the SNI extension.

+#### Server configuration

+Certificates loaded with `s2n_config_add_cert_chain_and_key_to_store()` are automatically associated with each domain indicated in the certificate's Subject Alternative Name (SAN) field.
+If a loaded certificate doesn't contain a SAN field, the Common Name (CN) field is used instead.
+While negotiating a TLS connection, s2n-tls servers will automatically send clients a loaded certificate that matches the value of the client's SNI extension.

+s2n-tls allows servers to load a maximum of 1 certificate chain per domain, per certificate type (RSA, RSA-PSS, and ECDSA).
+If a certificate is loaded that specifies a domain that has already been associated with an existing certificate, the existing certificate will remain associated with the overlapping domain.
+The `s2n_cert_tiebreak_callback` can be used to customize this behavior.

+When selecting a certificate to send to the client, s2n-tls servers will prefer an exact SNI match before falling back to a certificate with an associated wildcard domain (a domain starting with "*.", covering all subdomains).

+If no exact match or wildcard match exists, or if the client doesn't send an SNI extension, a default certificate is sent to the client.
+A default certificate is set when `s2n_config_add_cert_chain_and_key_to_store()` is called for the first time for a given certificate type (RSA, RSA-PSS, or ECDSA). `s2n_config_set_cert_chain_and_key_defaults()` can be used to override the default certificates.

 ## Client / Mutual Authentication